smplusr/c-cpp-utilities/README.md

 INFO:
 Shellcodes can be extracted from various utilities like GDB or Objdump from compiled (but not linked) C or C++ codes.
-It is recommended to use the -fno-pie and -no-pie during the shellcode compilation in order to get static stack memory pointer allocation and getting rid of unnecessary sections.
+It is recommended to use the -fno-pic and -no-pie during the shellcode compilation in order to get static stack memory pointer allocation and getting rid of unnecessary sections.
 The Optimisation flags -O(x) are also recommended as they creates shorter shellcodes.